pieckenst/ForkLink/README.rst

 Support
 ---------------------------
-No support is provided for this specific fork of ForkLink
+No support is provided for this specific fork of WaveLink

 Installation
 ---------------------------
-The following commands are currently the valid ways of installing this ForkLink fork.
+The following commands are currently the valid ways of installing this WaveLink fork.

 **ForkLink requires Python 3.7+**